chrsan/css-selectors-scala/README.md

 classes may be used independent of the actual XML implementation.

 Pseudo elements are parsed but not used when selecting nodes.
-It doesn't make much sense to look for a:hover etc outside of a web browser.
+It doesn't make much sense to look for `a::hover` etc outside of a web browser.

 See example usage below for more info.